wp-plugins/wp-meta-and-date-remover/readme.txt

 = Meta data is still present even after activation.

-Plugin dont work on non standard WP theme.We included simple guide inside the plugin.
-You can follow the guide to remove meta from your favorite theme.
+Sometimes plugin don't work on some themes.For this You can follow <a href="http://practicalprogrammers.net/wordpress-meta-removal-guide">my genuine guide</a> to remove meta from your favourite theme.

 == Screenshots ==